openhab/org.openhab.ui.habpanel/README.md

 ## Configuration

-Nothing yet, it will simply try to connect to the local OpenHAB instance.
+Nothing for now, it will simply try to connect to the local OpenHAB instance.
 This might change in the future.

 ## First steps